UK · Healthcare · GLACIS guides · Updated April 2026

 1

-Developers apply with details of their AI device, intended use, and preliminary safety evidence.
+Developers apply with details of the AI device, intended use, and preliminary safety evidence.
 MHRA assesses suitability for sandbox participation.

 2